Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Ependymomas are a type of glioma that can form in the hollow spaces in the center of the brain (ventricles).
 The ventricles make fluid that helps protect the brain and spinal cord.

 Optic nerve gliomas form near the optic nerves.
-The optic nerves carry messages to and from the eyes and the brain.
+The optic nerves carry messages from the eyes to the brain.

 Meningiomas.
-These are tumors that grow in the outer layers (meninges) of the brain and spinal cord.
+These are tumors that grow in the outer linings (meninges) of the brain and spinal cord.
 These tumors are usually benign and slow-growing.
 They are more common in adults than in children.

 During a procedure called a biopsy, a small sample of the brain tumor is taken for analysis.
 It is checked for grade and type.
 Grade refers to how fast new tumor cells are forming and how quickly they are spreading into surrounding tissue.
 Grade can range from 1 (lowest) to 4 (highest).
-This helps the doctor learn more about your child’s brain tumor and how best to treat it.
+This helps the healthcare provider learn more about your child’s brain tumor and how best to treat it.
+However, not all types of tumors are graded on a scale from 1 to 4, and there are different grading systems.
+When you discuss the pathology with the surgeon, ask which grading method he or she is using.

 This brief glossary includes some of the terms you’re likely to hear when learning about brain tumors.
 Ask your child’s healthcare provider if you need more information.

-Cerebrospinal fluid: the fluid that forms in the ventricles and that surrounds the brain and spinal cord.
+Cerebrospinal fluid (CSF).
+This is the fluid that forms in the ventricles and that surrounds the brain and spinal cord.

-Stereotactic: method of locating specific sites in the brain using computer software, a head frame, and imaging tests.
+Stereotactic.
+This is a method of locating specific sites in the brain using computer software, a head frame or markers placed on the scalp, and imaging tests.